isomorphic-software/smartclient-docs/kb_topics/debugging.md

 Each logging _category_ has a _priority_ associated with it.
 If a message's priority is lower than the current priority for the category it is logged in, the message will be suppressed (will not appear in the "Results" pane).

-Logging priorities for each log category may be configured in a running app using the Developer Console via the Logging Preferences menu.
-Click "More.." to see an extensive list of diagnostic log categories.
+It is critical to be familiar with the diagnostic categories built-in to SmartClient - you will use them in most debugging sessions.
+Open the Logging Preferences menu and select "More.." to see a list of diagnostic log categories.
 Hover over each category name to see a description of what kind of messages are logged in the category.

-Developers may also use [Log.setLogPriority](../classes/Log.md#classmethod-logsetlogpriority) to configure log priorities programmatically.

-To add your own logs to the Developer Console, use [Class.logWarn](../classes/Class.md#method-classlogwarn), [Class.logInfo](../classes/Class.md#method-classloginfo) and related methods.

-Developers may also generate stack traces directly via [Log.getStackTrace](../classes/Log.md#classmethod-loggetstacktrace)

-If the current thread was started by a [timer](../classes/Timer.md#classmethod-timersettimeout), you can enable debug-level logging for the "timerTrace" log category to also include the stack trace leading up to the setTimeout call in most cases.

 #### Debugging JavaScript Errors

 Javascript errors will typically be reported in the Developer Console.
 Wherever possible a stack trace will be included which can help determine the cause of the error.
+In addition to this, recent versions of the Firefox browser (versions 6.0 and above) ship with some useful development tools including the Error Console for reporting errors.
+We also recommend Console2 and Firebug for debugging in Firefox.

+When JavaScript errors occur, SmartClient is usually able to report full stack traces in the Developer Console.
+This can be invaluable when your code triggers a JavaScript error in the SmartClient libraries themselves, or when it is unclear how your code is being called.
 Stack traces from the Developer Console Explorer should _always_ be included in issue reports sent to Isomorphic Software, if at all possible.

 #### Avoiding JavaScript Validation Errors from the Framework